-Sympathetic, yet inwardly frustrated with having to answer this again, I responded, “We will know soon Pras.
+It was now Friday and while I was sympathetic, I felt inwardly frustrated with having to answer this again, “We will know soon Pras.
 We have to be patient.
 You know I can’t talk about it…you know as much as I do at this point anyway.”

 Deciding to ask, I did, “Pras, are you watching The Kardashians?”